Samsung vs Sonos soundbars

 Complex: custom wall mounts, discreet cabling, or multiroom integration (60+ minutes; plan speaker locations and power)

-Quick how‑to: use HDMI‑eARC, run the app calibration, place the sub on the floor near a wall corner for bass reinforcement, and test with a dialogue clip to check lip‑sync.
+Quick how-to for your Samsung vs Sonos soundbars setup: use HDMI-eARC, run the app calibration, place the sub on the floor near a wall corner for bass reinforcement, and test with a dialogue clip to check lip-sync.

 4